 The Prevention Resource Center 7 works to assess and collect information on the 30 counties within Region 7.
 The region is aligned to the Texas Department of Health and Human Services Region 7.

 Offices for the PRC 7 are located in Bryan Texas and situated in the Brazos Valley Council on Alcohol and Substance Abuse (BVCASA).
 Region 7 is also know as Central Texas by the Texas Department of State Health Services.

 According to DSHS, the urban-rural designation for 17 of the 30 counties was rural.
 Further county urban-rural labeling can be found in Appendix B. The classification of counties as wet, partially wet, and dry determine the counties legal status related to sales of alcoholic beverages.
 For example, wet means all sales of alcoholic beverage are legal everywhere in the county while dry means no sales of alcoholic beverages in the county are legal.
-Partially wet counties can include dry counties that have a couple wet cities or counties that regulate the sale of alcohol prohibiting the sale of alcohol on certain days or what percentage of alcohol in a drink is sold in grocery stores.
-As of June 2014, the Texas Alcoholic Beverage Commission has recorded the following 4 counties as wet: Brazos, Fayette, San Saba, and Washington.
-There are no dry counties in Region 7, which means the other 26 counties are considered partially wet.
+Partially wet counties can include dry counties that have a couple of wet cities or counties that regulate the sale of alcohol by prohibiting the sale of alcohol on certain days, or by what percentage of alcohol in a drink is sold in grocery stores.
+As of May 2017, the Texas Alcoholic Beverage Commission (TABC) has recorded the following counties as wet: Bastrop, Brazos, Burleson, Burnet, Fayette, Caldwell, Fayette, Freestone, Lee, Limestone, Madison, San Saba, and Washington.
+There are no dry counties in Region 7, which means the other 17 counties are considered partially wet.